Hidalgo County, Texas: Education

 In addition, the county is served by the multi-county South Texas Independent School District.
 The Roman Catholic Diocese of Brownsville operates three PK-8th Grade schools, two lower-level elementary schools and two high schools.

+On January 27, 1975, the Alton Independent School District merged into Mission CISD.

 The Edinburg campus of the University of Texas Rio Grande Valley (formerly University of Texas-Pan American) is located in Hidalgo County.

 All of the county is in the service area of South Texas College.
 The Pecan, Mid-Valley, Technology, and Nursing & Allied Health campuses of South Texas College are located in Hidalgo County.

 Economy

 In 2020, the total value of products produced in Hidalgo was $11.5 billion.

 In 1982, 91% of the land was in farms and ranches, with 52% of the farmland under cultivation and 85% irrigated; 51 to 60% of the county was considered prime farmland.
 The primary crops were sorghum, cotton, corn, and vegetables; Hidalgo County led Texas counties in the production of cabbage, onions, cantaloupes, carrots, and watermelons.
 The primary fruits and nuts grown in the county were grapefruit, oranges, and pecans.
 Cattle, milk cows, and hogs were the primary livestock products.
 Hidalgo is the highest-producing county in the state for oilseeds and dry beans.

 The Southern Cattle Tick (Rhipicephalus microplus) is invasive here.
 Populations here have also become highly permethrin resistant.
 In 2014 the problem had become so severe in Cameron that spread here (and to other neighboring counties) was feared.
 A Temporary Preventative Quarantine Area was established in Cameron to preserve efficacy in these counties.
 This was unsuccessful however, due at least in part to the ticks' infestation of wildlife including whitetail (Odocoileus virginianus).